Pedro de Valdivia: Early life as soldier in Europe and arrival in the Americas

-(some say Castuera) in Extremadura, Spain around 1500 (some sources put his date of birth as early as 1497 or as late as 1505) to an impoverished hidalgo family.
-In 1520 a civil war broke out in Castile, the Revolt of the Comuneros, and Valdivia joined the army of Spanish king Charles I. He later fought in Flanders in 1521 and Italy between 1522 and 1527, participating in the battle of Pavia as part of the troops of the Marquis of Pescara.
+(some say Castuera) in Extremadura, Spain, around 1500 (some sources put his date of birth as early as 1497 or as late as 1505) to an impoverished hidalgo family.
+In 1520 a civil war broke out in Castile, the Revolt of the Comuneros, and Valdivia joined the royalist army of King Charles I. He later fought in Flanders in 1521 and Italy between 1522 and 1527, participating in the Battle of Pavia as part of the troops of the Marquis of Pescara.
 In May 1527, Valdivia was involved in the sack of Rome as a member of Charles I's mutinous mercenary army.

-He traveled with Spanish forces to South America in 1535.
-He was assigned for a year to present-day Venezuela.
-He was moved to Peru in 1537.
+Valdivia sailed with a Spanish military force to South America in 1535.
+He first arrived in present-day Venezuela and stayed there for one year.During his time there, he likely fought against the Carib Indians, who were known for being warlike.

-There he took part on the side of Hernando Pizarro in his struggle against Diego de Almagro and fought in the battle of Las Salinas in 1538; Almagro was defeated and captured.
-Afterwards Valdivia accompanied Hernando and Gonzalo Pizarro to conquer both the province of Collao and las Charcas in High Peru (currently Bolivia).
-As compensation for his help in conquering these lands, he was awarded a silver mine and became a wealthy man.
+Valdivia traveled south to Peru in 1537.
+During this time, there was a civil war between the Spanish colonists in Peru, with one faction led by Francisco Pizarro and the other faction led by Diego de Almagro.
+Valdivia sided with Pizarro's faction and helped them defeat Almagro at the Battle of Las Salinas in 1538.
+Afterwards, Valdivia accompanied Hernando and Gonzalo Pizarro on an expedition to conquer High Peru (later known as Bolivia).
+As a reward for helping the Pizarro brothers, Valdivia was given an encomienda property with a silver mine in Potosí.
+This large silver mine that Valdivia owned made him a very rich man.

 Valdivia had married Marina Ortíz de Gaete in Spain.
-In Peru he became attached to Inés de Suárez, a widow who accompanied him to Chile as his mistress.
+In Peru he became attached to Inés de Suárez, a Spanish widow who accompanied him to Chile as his mistress.